 The Temple of Vesta was an ancient Roman shrine dedicated to the goddess of the hearth, the remains of which are found in the southeast of the Roman Forum beside the Atrium Vestae.

 Serving as the temple of the Vestal Virgins, the priestesses dedicated to Vesta, the Temple of Vesta housed an eternal flame which represented the everlasting nature of the Roman state.
 If the flame were extinguished, this would indicate doom for Rome.

 Unlike other temples, the Temple of Vesta would have been a circular structure facing east (towards the sun, another hearth) rather than rectangular.
 The shape was meant to reflect the simple early huts.
-Unfortunately, the Temple of Vesta burned down several times, including in the Great Fire of Rome.
+The Temple of Vesta burned down several times, including in the Great Fire of Rome.

 Today, the remains of the Temple of Vesta hint at its former grandeur, made up of 3 main standing columns and part of a fourth with steps leading up to it.
 However, while little remains of the temple there is a detailed floor plan at the forum, and it is not hard to picture the central flame under an open roof to allow smoke out (and spread fire).